anthony-ng/DBCraigslist/README.md

 mean?
 It can mean anything.
 The code is awesome, there are new awesome features, the design is awesome.

-We'll be picking one pair at random tomorrow morning to show off their version of Craigslist.
-They'll get a full-on UX and code review.

 This isn't a race; there's no finish line, only a deadline (tomorrow, duh!).
 Take the time to make this application something you're proud of.
 It doesn't have to be flashy &mdash; it could be a difficult technical hurdle you